ruuda/blog/posts/on-benchmarking.md

 The minimum we can distil the data to is two numbers.
 Which two?
-One approach is to summarise the data in one number, and to also give a deviation from that number.
+One approach is to summarise the data in one number, and to also quantify the spread around that number.
 For example, we could take the mean and the standard deviation, but there are alternatives too, such as the median and the width of a 95% confidence interval.
+The particular measure of deviation is not very important.
+Its main role is to assess the accuracy of the summary.

 What is the best way to summarise a set of benchmark measurements in one number?
-Andrei Alexandrescu [argues][minimum] that it is the minimum: it is the best-case performance that you might achieve.
+Andrei Alexandrescu [argues][minimum] that for optimisation purposes, it is the minimum: it is the best-case performance that you might achieve.
-While I agree that the minimum is a good summary if best-case performance is what you are after,
-I think that best-case performance is not always that interesting.
+While I agree that the minimum is a good summary if best-case performance is what you are after, the best case is not always that interesting.
 When optimising a small part of a program in isolation, then yes, best-case performance is the thing to measure: everything else is noise caused by other components,